How to compare phone and broadband deals

 Do you have separate broadband and phone providers?
 Then you may be paying more than you need to.

-Switching to a combined phone and broadband contract can not only save you money.
+Switching to a combined phone and broadband or combined TV and broadband contract can not only save you money.
 It can also make life less complicated, as you’ll just get the one bill for both.
 But getting your head around the various packages out there can be confusing.

 Our guide can help.
 We’ll explore what you need to consider when choosing a broadband and phone bundle, and how to switch providers.
 And here’s the good news: it’s easier than you might think!